June / July 2020

 The statue of the former owner Axel Munthe

-During the 1920s, the extravagant Countess Casati Stampa rented the property and had her motto “oser, vouloir, savoir, se taire” (dare, want, know, keep silent) painted on a wall.
+During the 1920s, the extravagant Countess Casati Stampa rented the property, who attracted attention even in the European high society because she sometimes went for a walk with two cheetahs on a leash or wore live snakes as jewelry.
+She had her motto “oser, vouloir, savoir, se taire” (dare, want, know, keep silent) painted on a wall.
 Axel Munthe liked the lettering and so it can still be seen today.

 The magnificent view of the Tyrrhenian Sea